 There is a process called “resampling”, usually done in Photoshop or similar software.
 Let’s say you want the photo doubled in size, but at the same resolution; Photoshop will essentially turn each pixel into four pixels, then take its best guess at how each new pixel should look.
 But it’s just a guess, and it’s the least effective in the places that need it the most: where the compression process created blurred edges.
 Resampling results can be good, or they can be very bad.

 The next option is more for professional photographers.
 Higher quality cameras often have an option to take photos in the RAW format… this bypasses the compression process and stores all the original pixel data.
 The photo must be post-processed to get to a useful file format, but there’s more control over the compression process and there are other file formats available (such as TIFF) that don’t have the same problems as JPEG compression.
 On the other hand, the files are huge.

 For the rest of us, the best solution is to pay attention to the file size.
 No matter what you might have heard otherwise when it comes to photos, bigger is always better.
 Back to the math: if you want a mural that is 12’ wide x 8’ high, we will get very good results from a photo file that is 21,600 pixels x 14,400 pixels.

 Now I Get It – Where Do We Go From Here?

-When you’re ready to get started on that large scale project, or if you just have questions about all this, call us today at MetroCenter Signworks.
-Not only can we guide you through the development of your project and make sure the end result is great, we have several terrific sources for stock photos (like that shot of downtown Nashville at night that everyone wants on their office wall).
+When you’re ready to get started on that large-scale project, or if you just have questions about all this, call us today at MetroCenter Signworks.
+Not only can we guide you through the development of your project and make sure the end result is great, but we also have several terrific sources for stock photos (like that shot of downtown Nashville at night that everyone wants on their office wall).
 Call 615-649-5003 or visit us at MetroCenterSignworks.com!
-BACK